OM152002/Preview-env-manager/README.md

 Right now this is set up for local development with kind.
 In a real production setup you'd want:
 - Actual domain names instead of localhost
-- Better scaling (supports PR numbers 1-99 currently)
+- Better scaling (Currently it only supports PR numbers 1-99)
 - Database per environment
 - Better monitoring and logging